SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp04-Tutor.md

 Download the latest stable source code from the release page [[link](https://github.com/OpenMathLib/OpenBLAS/releases)].

 For example, if you have downloaded `OpenBLAS-0.3.27.tar.gz`, extract it and you will get a directory called `OpenBLAS-0.3.27`.
-Change to it's directory and build the libraray:
+Change to it's directory and build the library:

 ```bash
 tar -xf ./OpenBLAS-0.3.27.tar.gz